Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Dimensionless Quantities

 \section{Dimensionless Quantities}

 appearing in our prescription and the code is evaluated in scaled (dimensionless) quantities.
 The scaling is as follows:

 where $\omega = {\rm d}\phi/{\rm d}t$ is the (unscaled) angular velocity.
-The bars are, from now on, omitted: ''bared`` quantities on the right-hand sides are understood as to be used in each case. $|E|$, which will be mostly used later as the binding energy will increase due to radiation reaction.
+The bars are, from now on, omitted: ''bared`` quantities on the right-hand sides are understood as to be used in each case\footnote{If the spins are not aligned or anti-aligned to $\vAng$, they precess due to the spin-orbit Hamiltonians.
+In this case, the conservation of $\vct{J} = \vAng + \vSone + \vStwo$ can only be applied in this form if the spins are scaled the same way $\vAng$ is scaled!
+This will not affect the discussion regarding the conservation of spins and $\vAng$ in \ref{subsec:erhaltungL}.}. $|E|$, which will be mostly used later as the binding energy will increase due to radiation reaction.
+For a discussion about {\em formal} and {\em physical} counting of the spin orders, see Ref. \cite[Sect.
+III]{Hartung:Steinhoff:2010}.